ariahosseini/ThermoElectric/README.md

 <div align="justify">

 <p>
-shows the variation of highest Seebeck (thermopower) and PF modeled in this study with carrier concentrations for pores with different shapes at 500 K and 1300 K. The bulk properties are shown in solid black lines.
+This panel shows the variation of highest Seebeck (thermopower) and PF modeled in this study with carrier concentrations for pores with different shapes at 500 K and 1300 K. The bulk properties are shown in solid black lines.
 </p>

 <p align="center">